 Amanda Soczynski Paradigm

 Amanda Soczynski’s Judge Philosophy

 A little about myself; I have been involved with forensics for 15 years as a student, judge and coach.
-I am currently in my the congressional debate coach & Assistant Director of Speech and Debate at Edina High School.
+I am currently in my 4th year as the congressional debate coach & first year as Assistant Director of Speech and Debate at Edina High School.
 My background was originally in speech where I competed and coached.
 In High School, I learned policy debate as a class rather than competition on a local level.
 I have been judging debate for the last 10 years, in all categories.
-I primarily judged CX for the beginning years and the last 5 in LD, PF and Congress.
-I graduated with a Mass Comm degree from University of Minnesota and a J.D. graduate from William Mitchell College of law.
+I judged CX for the beginning years and the last 5 in LD, PF and Congress.
+I graduated with a Mass Comm degree from University of Minnesota and a J.D. graduate from William Mitchell College of law in 2014.
 I work at Thomson Reuters on legal software & research as a content expert.